ezsystems/ezpublish-kernel/REST-API-V2.rst

     :fields:         comma separated list of fields which should be returned in the response (see Content)
     :responseGroups: comma separated lists of predefined field groups (see REST API Spec v1)
 :Inputschema: Query_
-:Response: 200 array of ContentVersion_
+:Response: 200 array of Version_
 :Error codes:
     :400: If the Input does not match the input schema definition, In this case the response contains an ErrorMessage_